Desperately seeking sunshine

 Interior of Sydney Opera House

-All in all, I was completely fulfilled as a parent, to have the shared time, the conversations, the collaborations and the care with Patrick.
+All in all, I was completely fulfilled as a parent, to have the shared time, the conversations, the collaborations and the care with my son.

 Patrick and me standing inside the Opera House with the setting sun and Sydney Central Business District through the window.